 We make a living by what we get, but we make a life by what we give.

-I’ve been known to admit that I am having a love affair with my business.
-I feel very blessed to be able to have a career that I love that much.
-I look forward to writing, to sharing inspiration and hope with the community here.
-I look forward to building our company, Blue Sun Studio, and coaching clients who are creating exciting passionate businesses of their own.
+I feel very blessed to have a career I love that much.
+I look forward to writing, creating, and sharing inspiration, clarity and vision with our clients.
+I love building our company, Blue Sun Studio with Deb, and coaching clients who are creating exciting passionate businesses of their own.
 Making a positive contribution in the lives of others is extremely rewarding to me and keeps me fired up day after day, thrilled with the life I have.

 It hasn’t always been the case.